Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/.github/ISSUE_TEMPLATE/assistance_request.md

-Please provide a detailed description of your execution environment, including the make and model of your laptop, your laptop's operating system, the version of Python installed on your laptop, and the current extensions that you are using in VSCode.
+Please provide a detailed description of your execution environment, including the make and model of your laptop, your laptop's operating system, the version of various web development libraries and frameworks installed on your laptop, and the current extensions that you are using in VSCode.

 **Explain the timeline by which you need to have this issue resolved**